icopy-site/awesome/docs/awesome/awesome-vehicle-security.md

 - [I Am The Cavalry](https://www.iamthecavalry.org/) - Global grassroots (eg. volunteer) initiative focused on the intersection of security and human life/public safety issues, such as cars.
 Participation from security researchers, OEMs, Tier 1s, and many others.
 Published [Automotive 5-Star Cyber Safety Framework](https://iamthecavalry.org/5star).
 - [Carloop Community](https://community.carloop.io/) - Community of people interested in car hacking and connecting vehicles to the cloud.
 - [Python Security](http://www.pythoncarsecurity.com/) - A website for browsing and buying python-integrated cars having certain vehicular security features.
-- [Automotive Security Research Group](https://asrg.io/knowledge/) - The Automotive Security Research Group (ASRG) is a non-profit initiative to promote the development of security solutions for automotive products.
+- [NIST Automotive Cybersecurity Community of Interest](https://csrc.nist.gov/Projects/auto-cybersecurity-coi) - NIST, the organization behind the NVD CVE database and modern cryptographic standards, runs a Community of Interest group for Automotive Cybersecurity that seeks to "provide a way for NIST to facilitate the discussions and receive comments and feedback from the automotive industry, academia, and government.".

 ## Newsletters